 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments-Credit Losses (Topic 326) -Measurement of Credit Losses on Financial Instruments."
 The provisions of ASU 2016-13 were issued to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments that are not accounted for at fair value through net income, including loans held for investment, held-to-maturity debt securities, trade and other receivables, net investment in leases and other commitments to extend credit held by a reporting entity at each reporting date.
 ASU 2016-13 requires that financial assets measured at amortized cost be presented at the net amount expected to be collected, through an allowance for credit losses that is deducted from the amortized cost basis.
 The amendments in ASU 2016-13 eliminate the probable incurred loss recognition in current GAAP and reflect an entity's current estimate of all expected credit losses.
 The measurement of expected credit losses is based upon historical experience, current conditions, and reasonable and supportable forecasts that affect the collectibility of the financial assets.
 For public business entities that are U.S. Securities and Exchange Commission (SEC) filers, the amendments are effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 For all other public business entities, the amendments were initially effective for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
 On October 16, 2019 FASB voted to delay implementation of ASU No. 2016-13, "Financial Instruments-Credit Losses (Topic 326) -Measurement of Credit Losses on Financial Instruments."
 For non SEC filers, the amendments are now effective for fiscal years beginning after December 15, 2022, and interim periods within fiscal years beginning after December 15, 2022.
 Early adoption is permitted for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 The Company continues to evaluate the impact of these amendments to the Company's financial position and results of operations and currently does not know or cannot reasonably quantify the impact of the adoption of the amendments as a result of the complexity and extensive changes from the amendments.
 The Allowance for Loan Losses (ALL) estimate is material to the Company and given the change from an incurred loss model to a methodology that considers the credit loss over the life of the loan, there is the potential for an increase in the ALL at the adoption date.
 The Company is anticipating a significant change in processes and procedures to calculate the ALL, including changes in assumptions and estimates to consider the expected credit losses over the life of the loan versus the current accounting practice that utilizes the incurred loss model.
 In addition, the current accounting policy and procedures for the other-than temporary impairment on available-for-sale securities will be replaced with an allowance approach.
-The Company has continued developing processes during the fourth quarter of 2020.
-Management continues to focus its attention on collecting historical loan loss data, loan level data, and evaluating data capabilities to ensure it is fully compliant with the amendments at adoption date.
+The Company has continued developing processes during the fourth quarter of 2021.
+The Company will continue to work to further update its loan pools, and its CECL model during 2022 and expects to begin testing a parallel run by first quarter 2022.
+The accounting standard is expected to be effective for the Bank on January 1, 2023.
 For additional information on the allowance for loan losses, see Note 3.

-Eagle Financial Bancorp, Inc. Notes to the Consolidated Financial Statements

-For the years ended December 31, 2020 and 2019 (Amounts in thousands, except share and per share data)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020 (Amounts in thousands, except share and per share data)